Everything on this page will become a problem the moment you do it correctly.

 What play does that the other calibrators don't: it introduces genuine uncertainty.
 You cannot predict what will happen, which means the patterns that run on prediction and control have nothing to grip.
 You meet what is actually here rather than what you were preparing for.
 Aliveness moves because there is no performance to manage and no outcome to protect.

-The moment play becomes something you are doing correctly, the moment there is a right way to do it, it has already ended.
-That is not a problem to solve.
-It is just the tell that the control layer has returned.
-Notice it and continue anyway.
+The moment there is a right way to play, it has already ended.
+Notice that and continue anyway.

 Natural Movement